Over 25 years of experience in personal injury law

 Step 3: Calculating Compensation

-After the investigation, your attorney will begin calculating a fair amount of compensation based on the losses you and your family suffered.
+After the investigation, your lawyer will begin calculating a fair amount of compensation based on the losses you and your family suffered.

 Some of this compensation is relatively easy to calculate, such as medical expenses incurred before your loved one’s death.
-Other compensation, however, such as for the loss of companionship of a deceased spouse, can be harder to quantify.
+Other compensation, however, such as for the loss of companionship of a deceased family member, can be harder to quantify.

 Step 4: Filing Your Claim